mrmrs/writing/_posts/2013-12-10-vim-as-a-design-tool.md

 ### Wait why are we talking about editing text at all?
 We just want to design stuff.

 That's a good question.
-And I can only answer it for myself, but as a designer, I write a lot.
+And I can only answer it for myself.
+As a designer, I write a lot.
 I write code.
 I write down my ideas.
 I write emails to colleagues.
 I write copy for websites and applications.
 Sometimes I write documentation for things I'm designing.
 Much of what I do just boils down to writing and then revising / editing text.
 Since it is where I spend the bulk of my time, I figure it's not the worst investment of my time to try and make the process a bit more efficient.
 Mostly because of the math behind the graph below.
 But also because it hasn't been that hard.
 And in fact it's been a lot of fun.

 ### The xkcd guide on when to stop and automate something